thlorenz/findex/README.md

  */
 ```

+###*findex.fork(opts, cb)*

+Same as findex, except that it forks a child process to do the work (AST creation can take time).

+Use this findex alternative if you evaluate lots of files (in larger projects)
+and the AST parsing is blocking your main process too much.

+The arguments it expects are exactly the same as ***findex(opts, cb)*** does.

 ###*indexes.find*

 When the indexes get updated, either via ***findex()*** or ***findex.file***, a `find` method is added to them.
 Call